-S&S Staff per 1,000 Students
+S&S Staffper 1,000 Students

 Importance This measure gives an indication of the level of support for safety and security operations as a ratio to student enrollment.
-A low ratio could be an indication that security needs are not being met by the district or that other revenue sources are needed to support security for district staff and students.
+Allow ratio could be an indication that security needs are not being met by the district or that other revenue sources are needed to support security for district staff and students.